Inner Thigh Darkening: Causes and Natural Solutions

 Step 2: Gentle Cleansing

 Wash inner thighs with brightening soap containing turmeric and kojic acid.
-These ingredients block melanin production with each wash.
+These ingredients may help reduce melanin production with each wash.
 Use twice daily for best results.

 Step 3: Exfoliate Weekly